skuhl/autograder/README.md

 * *ag.py download*  will download the newest non-late student submissions from Canvas.
 If the submission.
 If the submitted file is a tar, tgz, tar.gz, or zip file, the file will be extracted into a subfolder.

 * *ag-grade.py* is provided by the instructor and will grade each of the assignments.
+This script would typically make use of the autograde.py module.
 In the case of programming assignments, this script can compile, run, and examine the output of a computer program.
 It creates an AUTOGRADE.txt file which contains a report of the automatic grading process.
 The instructor would use this file to assist with grading and/or share the file with the submitter.

 * *ag.py stats* will display general information about the submissions and the scores.